• Skip to primary navigation

 What to expect from this recipe

-• Buttery vegan shortcrust pastry which will melt in your mouth
+• Buttery vegan shortcrust pastry that will melt in your mouth

-• Sweet apple cinnamon filling which doesn't need to be cooked beforehand
+• Sweet apple cinnamon filling that doesn’t need to be cooked beforehand

 It can be made in advance or on the day of serving.
 And I've included a few shortcuts if you want to make this in less than 1 hour!
 Perfect for Thanksgiving dessert!

-For quicker vegan apple recipes, check out my apple crumble pie, apple bread or apple crumble tea cake.
-Or you may prefer my apple tart!
+For quicker vegan apple recipes, check out my apple pie bars, apple crumble pie, apple bread or apple crumb cake.
+You may prefer my apple tart or mini apple pie tarts!

 Ingredients you'll need